ENGLISH LEADERSHIP TEAM

 OUR LATEST WORK

 We are extremely busy at the moment developing three key areas linked to our development plan:

 1. MAKING SPEAKING AND LISTENING A CENTRAL PART OF EVERY DAY AND EVERY WEEK.
-(See 'Let's Talk' and 'Let's Perform' pages for full details.)
+(See 'Let's Talk at Mayfield' page for full details.)

 We are currently working alongside LCC on training which is aimed at the embedding of vocabulary and speech at the heart of the day's activities across the curriculum as a result we are currently trialling a range of different activities and ideas which run alongside the prominence of oracy in our new curriculum preparations and within our focus upon performing and presenting for different audiences.